dustinpfister/blog_posts/_posts/canvas-alpha.md

 ## 3 - transparent circles canvas alpha example

 Now it is time to have some fun with global alpha and make a real canvas example that does something interesting.
-I went a little overboard with this one.
+I went a little overboard with this one, but it was worth it the canvas example looks pretty cool.
+It has a feature where each circle has an alpha property which is set by the distance from the center of the canvas.
+So as the collection of circles moves around the canvas the transparency will become opaque as they move closer to the center and  more transparent as they move away from it..

 ### 3.1 - The circles.js module